-We recently completed the natural stain painting of the house shown below.
+We recently completed the natural stain painting of the Vancouver area house shown below.
 For this job it was extremely important to prepare the wood properly.

 The importance of preparation

-The house is located in a very damp and humid area.
+The house is located in a very damp and humid area of the lower mainland.
 It is very important to understand the weather conditions around the project site to ensure that the material will adhere properly to the surface.
 The preparation to any coating project starts by disinfecting the surfaces.
 By disinfecting we are referring to cleaning any dirt, mildew, or algae that has been trapped between the edges or on the flat surfaces.

 Sanding methods prior to staining

 After we thoroughly cleaned the surfaces, we spent the next five days sanding all the edges and flat surfaces of the wood.
 This step is also crucial: if the sanding is not done correctly, the top coat natural stain will not penetrate properly and will leave a thicker coating on the surface.
 Sanding must be done with a consistent pressure to make sure the surface is sanded evenly without any burn marks from the belt machine.

 Once we finished sanding the surfaces with 100 grid sand paper and finished with smooth 140 grid sandpaper, we washed or blew away any loose debris.
 The most fun part of a project is applying the stain to the clean surface and seeing the true color of the wood emerging.